markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 18, 2025](https://github.com/markjprice/cs13net9/issues/22).

 In Step 5, I wrote, "note the output folders for the five OSes."
 There were five folders in earlier editions but in the 9th edition I reduced this.
 In the next edition, I will remove the word "five".

+# Page 392 - Publishing a self-contained app

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 18, 2025](https://github.com/markjprice/cs13net9/issues/23).

+In Step 7, *Figure 7.3*, the screenshot shows `net8.0` in the address bar.
+It should be `net9.0`.

 # Page 393 - Publishing a single-file app